owlbarn/tutorial/book/case-recommender/README.md

 ![Rank-revealing reduces dimensionality to perform in-memory SVD](images/case-recommender/plot_06.png "plot_06"){ width=90%, #fig:case-recommender:revealing }

 In linear algebra, a matrix can be approximated by another matrix of lower rank while still retaining approximately properties of the matrix that are important for the problem at hand.
 In other words, we can use another thinner matrix $B$ to approximate the original fat $A$.
 The corresponding technique is referred to as rank-revealing QR estimation.
-We won't talk about this method in detail, but the basic idea is that, the columns are sparse and quite likely linearly dependant.
+We won't talk about this method in detail, but the basic idea is that, the columns are sparse and quite likely linearly dependent.
 If we can find the rank $r$ of a matrix $A$ and find suitable $r$ columns to replace the original matrix, we can then approximate it.
 A TF-IDF model having $10^5$ features often contains a lot of redundant information.
 Therefore, we can effectively thin the matrix $A$ then fit $C$ into the memory.
 Figure [@fig:case-recommender:revealing] illustrates the algorithmic logic in DLSA, which is essentially a distributed stochastic SVD implementation.

-To sum up, we propose to reduce the size of TF-IDF model matrix to fit it into the memory, so that we can get a LSA model, where we knows the document-topic and topic-word probability distribution.
+To sum up, we propose to reduce the size of TF-IDF model matrix to fit it into the memory, so that we can get a LSA model, where we know the document-topic and topic-word probability distribution.

 ## Index Text Corpus

-With an LSA model at hand, finding the most relevant document is equivalent to finding the nearest neighbours for a given point in the derived vector space, which is often referred to as k-NN problem.
+With a LSA model at hand, finding the most relevant document is equivalent to finding the nearest neighbours for a given point in the derived vector space, which is often referred to as k-NN problem.
 The distance is usually measured with the cosine similarity of two vectors.
 In the NLP chapter we have seen how to use linear search in the LSA model.
 However, neither naive linear search nor conventional `k-d` tree is capable of performing efficient search in such high dimensional space even though the dimensionality has been significantly reduced from $10^5$ to $10^3$ by LSA.